The Physical

 We want to brush up against something that exists outside the feed.

 As AI floods every corner of our lives, from the emails we read to the copy we prompt into existence, there’s a subtle compression happening.
 A collapse of originality.
 A convergence of tone, structure, even punctuation (long live the em dash).
+We’ve seen this before.

-I remember a VC fund manager pitching them as the future of ownership.
+NFTs were the first warning shot.
+I remember a fund manager pitching them as the future of ownership.
 Detached from the real, existing in code.
 But their fatal flaw was always the same: no physical anchor.

-Like it or not we’ll be left with sticks and stones: the physical remains.
+Commerce without a gold standard is value without grounding (how macroeconomic).
+What happens when the lights turn off?
+When the servers go silent?
+Like it or not we’ll be left with sticks and stones: it's the physical that remains.

-Even Zuck, who once preached the gospel of the metaverse, now lives on a beer-fed bison, off the grid in his big dooms day bunker.
+Even Zuck, who once preached the gospel of the metaverse, now lives on a beer-fed bison, off the grid complete with apocalyptic bunker.
+Preaching virtual futures while quietly living a tactile, subsistence paradise.
+It’s equal parts comical and terrifying.

-Much of what we see online is a ghost echo.
+We are waking up to a strange truth: Much of what we see online is a ghost echo.
+Synthetic.
+Replicated.
+A dead internet.

 And we might be approaching an inflection point.